Convertible Notes Payable - Short Term

 Also on April 21, 2020, the Company issued a Convertible Grid Promissory Note (the “Brown Note”, and together with the Caleca Note, the “Grid Notes”) to Andrew Brown (“Brown”, and together with Caleca, the “Grid Investors”), an existing stockholder of the Company, pursuant to which Brown agreed to advance to the Company the aggregate principal amount of $125,000 (the “Brown Aggregate Advance”, and together with the Caleca Aggregate Advance, the “Aggregate Advance”).
 The Company also issued to Brown a common stock purchase warrant (the “Brown Warrant”, and together with the Caleca Warrant, the “Grid Warrants”), granting Brown the right to purchase up to 750,000 shares of the Company’s common stock at a per share exercise price of $0.80 (subject to adjustment as set forth in the Brown Warrant).
 The Grid Warrants are exercisable at any time commencing on the eighteen-month anniversary of the issuance of the Grid Warrants (as may be accelerated pursuant to the terms of the Grid Warrants) and expiring on the five-year anniversary of the issuance of the Grid Warrants.
 In 2021, the terms of the Grid Warrants were amended extending the first date of exercise to October 21, 2022.

 The Grid Notes bear interest on the unpaid balances at a fixed simple rate of twelve percent (12%) per annum (subject to a rate increase if the Company commits an Event of Default (as defined in the Grid Notes)), computed based on a 360-day year of twelve 30-day months, commencing on the date of the respective advance and payable quarterly.
 The principal amount of the Aggregate Advance, or so much thereof as has been advanced to the Company by the Grid Investors from time to time pursuant to the Grid Notes, was payable on April 21, 2021, which was amended to April 21, 2022.
-The Company had a total outstanding principal balance of $250,000 as of December 31, 2021 and accrued interest and $28,032 as of December 31, 2021, respectively.
-During the three months ended June 30, 2022, the Grid Notes and accrued interest were converted into 287,282 shares of common stock.
+The Company has a total outstanding principal balance of $250,000 as of March 31, 2022 and December 31, 2021 and accrued interest of $35,532 and $28,032 as of March 31, 2022 and December 31, 2021, respectively.
+Subsequent to the balance sheet date, the Grid Notes and accrued interest were converted into 287,242 shares of common stock.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef